 8. Disney’s Animal Kingdom

 The largest gap on this list is between the #9 and #10 spots.
-Disney’s Animal Kingdom is starting to emerge from its construction walls, and Summer 2016 should prove to be its coming out party in some ways (with Pandora being another exciting addition for 2017).
-Even before that, it was better than DHS.
+Disney’s Animal Kingdom has improved a lot in the last few years.
 If you’ve read my I Was Wrong About Animal Kingdom article, in which I praised the park, you know it has grown on me.

 Relative to how I used to feel about the park, Animal Kingdom has moved up a lot.
 Its themed design is mostly first-rate, and the lands transport you to a different time and place.
 It’s an interesting departure from the normally romanticized versions of real places that Disney does, but it’s impressive theming, nonetheless.
 In terms of attractions, there are some standouts, especially those that are hybrids of zoological exhibits and theme park offerings.